General Terms And Conditions Of Sale Of DHL Express France

 3.2 Conditioning, packaging, marking, labelling

-For Transport Operations, the Consignment must be submitted by the Instructing Party already conditioned, packaged, marked and labelled, so that they can withstand the Transport Operations and in general all operation to be performed and be delivered to the consignee under normal conditions.
+The Shipment must be submitted by the Instructing Party already conditioned, packaged, marked and labelled, so that they can withstand the Transport Operations and in general all operation to be performed and be delivered to the consignee under normal conditions.

-The goods should not be a cause of danger for the drivers or the handling personal, the environment, the security of the cargo, the other transported or stored goods, the vehicles or for the third parties
+The goods should not be a cause of danger for the drivers or the handling personal, the environment, the security of the cargo, the other transported or stored goods, the vehicles or for the third parties.

 The Instructing Party takes sole responsibility for the choice of conditioning and its adequacy to bear the transport and the handling.